Stop trying to wash raw chicken, or in the case of Thanksgiving, turkey.

-When the CDC tweeted that washing raw chicken can actually spread germs, some home cooks were shook.
+When the CDC tweeted a similar warning in May that washing raw chicken was bad, some home cooks were shook.

 So "GMA" spoke to a chef and educator from the Institute of Culinary Education, Palak Patel, to understand the best practices for poultry prep.

 Breaking it all down

 Why is it unsanitary to wash a raw chicken?

 Washing raw chicken can cause bacteria on the chicken to splash and cling to clean surfaces, including your hands, causing cross-contamination.
 Cut out any steps of washing chicken from the recipe entirely.

 Just cooking poultry thoroughly eliminates harmful bacteria and pathogens.

 What's the safest way to handle raw chicken?

 The safest way to handle raw chicken is to prevent raw poultry and its juices from touching other foods, especially fruits and vegetables.

 Before and after handling raw poultry, be sure to wash your hands, surface, knives, tools and cutting boards with warm, soapy water for 20 seconds.